Get information on what a colonoscopy is, how you have it and what happens after it.

 Waiting for biopsy results can be an anxious time.
 It might be helpful to talk to someone close to you.

-Colonoscopy is a very safe procedure.
-But your nurse will tell you who to contact if you have any problems afterwards.
-Your doctors make sure the benefits of having a colonoscopy outweigh any possible risks.
+A colonscopy is a safe procedure.
+Your doctors will make sure the benefits of having a colonscopy outweigh any possible risks.

-Very rarely, there can be a small tear (perforation) of the bowel.
-You would need surgery to repair the tear.
+Very rarely there is a small tear in the bowel wall (perforation).
+If this happens it’s likely you would need surgery to repair the tear.

 We have more information on tests, treatment and support if you have been diagnosed with cancer.